Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 ### 1 - Creating a Scoring Application

 As submissions arrive from participants, you may need to run a custom scoring script.
 Synapse provides APIs for retrieving and scoring submissions.
-A runnable scoring template (versions in Java, R and Python) is available in this [Github repository](https://github.com/Sage-Bionetworks/SynapseChallengeTemplates)
+A runnable scoring template (versions in Java, R and Python) is available in the [Synapse Challenge Template GitHub repository](https://github.com/Sage-Bionetworks/SynapseChallengeTemplates)
 After customizing the application for your scoring needs, create a periodically running job on a server owned by your organization.
 A convenient, free web interface for periodically running jobs is [Jenkins](http://jenkins-ci.org/).
 Note:  In the Challenge Admin tab mentioned above you must share the Evaluation with the user under whose credentials the Scoring Application is run, providing "Can score" access to this user.

 Submission scores and other computational results may be attached to the Submissions themselves.
 The sample code shows how to do this.
 The results may be retrieved and displayed in a leaderboard, as described below.